bazel-contrib/toolchains_llvm/README.md

 with the toolchain that is supposed to use it because that would create a linker bootstrap cycle.

-Bare `lld` continues to select the LLD executable included in the configured LLVM archive.
-A versioned `lld@<version>` instead means a separately packaged LLD executable from the linker catalogue; it is resolved in exactly the same way as `mold@<version>` when such a distribution is present.
+The empty linker selection—not a special linker name—selects the linker included in the configured LLVM archive.
+Consequently, `lld` is treated like every other catalogue name and requires a matching catalogue entry and version.

 ### C++ named modules